 An investigation by The New York Times found previously undisclosed allegations against Mr. Weinstein stretching over nearly three decades, documented through interviews with current and former employees and film industry workers, as well as legal records, emails and internal documents from the businesses he has run, Miramax and the Weinstein Company….
 By Jodi Kantor and Megan Twohey

-The story described sexual harassment allegations against Harvey Weinstein dating back to the 1990s and Ashley Judd.
-On October 10, Gwyneth Paltrow and Angelina Jolie told the Times that they too had suffered unwanted sexual advances by Weinstein.
+The story described sexual harassment allegations against Harvey Weinstein dating back to the 1990s concerning his work relationship with Ashley Judd.
+On October 10, Gwyneth Paltrow and Angelina Jolie told the Times that they too had suffered unwanted sexual advances by Weinstein but that was after large uproarious demands for larger stars to support her assertings.
 Since these early October reports a huge number women and a few men have made public statements about their own sexual harassment and assault experiences.

 In an interview on the Today Show following the Time article, Time Editor-in-Chief, Edward Felsenthal, said that “This is the fastest moving social change we have seen in decades and it began with individual acts of courage by hundreds of women and some men, who came forward to tell their own stories of sexual harassment and assault.”

 I concur with Mr Felsenthal that the country is in the midst of a real shift in social relations, accompanied by political turmoil, chaos, and distress.
 As an astrologer I immediately wondered what were the astrological alignments that correlated with all of this, particularly the sexual harassment reports.
 If, what we are witnessing is really such a dramatic social change as Mr. Felsenthal suggested, there should be some prominent astrological signs indicating this.